ardzix/erp_services/development-notes.md

 - Redefine purchase order filter for inbound in checker and picker ✅
 - Create endpoint able to checkout for admin ✅
-- Able checkot driver masih belum terimplementasi
+- Able checkot driver masih belum terimplementasi ✅
-- Able checkout picker buggy, harus dicek lagi
 - Create location tracker endpoint
 - PO stock_movement items bugs on its property and stock creation
 - If inboud check (sisa penjualan) item is difeerent in item stock, than add stock adjustment data